redux-saga/redux-saga/README.md

 following Saga will wait for the first 3 `INCREMENT_COUNTER` actions, triggers a `showCongratulation()` action and then finishes.

-The basic idea, is that you use the `yield` operator every time you want to trigger a Side Effect.
-So to be more accurate, A Saga is a Generator function that yields Side Effects, wait for their results then resume with the responses.
-Everything you `yield` is considered an Effect: waiting for an action, triggering a server request, dispatching an action to the store...

 ```javascript
 function* onBoarding(io) {